atomisthq/docs/docs/developer/editors.md

 });
 ```

-# Working with Projects
+# Working with projects

 The [Project](https://atomist.github.io/automation-client-ts/interfaces/_project_project_.project.html) abstraction aims to provide both synchronous and asynchronous ways of changing projects.
 The synchronous methods simplify testing,
 while the asynchronous ones will give better performance in your automations.

 If you want to modify the filesystem directly in your ProjectEditor function, do what you like; find the underlying directory in `project.baseDir`.

 ## Accessing files